Wizarding in the Wild West

 How Wizarding Came to the Wild West

-A long time ago, two very unique brothers left their native Ireland in search of adventure and opportunity.
-Not only were they Irishmen, but wizards, and young men with lots of energy.
+A long time ago, two very unique brothers left their native Ireland in search of opportunity.
+Not only were they Irishmen, but wizards, and young men with boundless energy and an appetite for adventure.

-Then Utah was a territory, and completely outside the United States.
-It was a time of opportunity and freedom; the opportunities of an old life of Ireland and the UK were not nearly as attractive as this new life in America.
-Too many restrictions and regulations made this wild and wonderful place well nigh irresistable to two ambitious and magical young men.
+At that time Utah was a territory, and completely outside the United States.
+It was an age of opportunity and freedom; the trappings of an old life in Ireland and the UK were not nearly as attractive as this new chance in America.
+Too many restrictions and regulations made this wild and wonderful place well nigh irresistable to the two ambitious, magical young men.

 In the West they built a new life.
-Knowing international law, as well as being acquainted with the long history of negative attention wizardry had garnered over the centuries, they knew they had to keep somewhat secret from the locals; they tried their best so as to not draw an undue attention to themselves, though the isolation of Utah initially had made that pretty simple.
+Fully aware of magical international law, as well as the why, that of the long history of negative attention wizardry had garnered over the centuries, they knew they had to keep somewhat secret from the locals; they tried their best so as to not draw an undue attention to themselves, though the isolation of Utah initially had made that pretty simple.

-Over the years, they had many adventures and made countless friends and connections, both at home, and abroad.
+Over the years, they had many adventures and made countless friends and connections, and built a private empire that came in handy for both public and private purposes.

-As the first wizarding folk in what would eventually become a sizable magical community, they had every advantage of getting in on the ground floor of business opportunities, which they embraced whole-heartedly.
+As some of the earliest wizarding folk in the West, the brothers were involved from the very beginning, and saw many changes.
+Though this community would eventually become sizable, they saw it develop from very small.
+This allowed them to take every advantage of getting in on the ground floor of key business opportunities, which they embraced whole-heartedly.

-In time, their invested energies paid off in three unique business ventures that continue to this day.
-The Blackburn Boarding House for Witches, Ghouls, and Monsters, Master Mortimer's Magical Mercantile, and the Blackburn Academy of the Magical Arts to be specific. (though the name eventually changed).
+In time, these invested energies paid off in three unique business ventures.
+The Blackburn Boarding House for Witches, Ghouls, and Monsters, Master Mortimer's Magical Mercantile, and the Blackburn Academy of the Magical Arts (though the name eventually changed).

-These businesses have always, and continue to offer the public a chance to participate and engage in the Wild West Wizarding community.
+These businesses continue to operate to this day, and offer the public a chance to participate and engage in the Wild West Wizarding community.

 the Blackburn Brothers

 The more gregarious of the twins, Mortimer Blackburn is an entrepreneur.
-He emigrated first, and got a footing in the new country before being followed by his brother.
-Though his home country will always hold a place in his heart, Mortimer was a perfect fit for America with his enterprising wit and appetite for independence.
-He originally took up residence in upstate New York, where he met friends whom he followed west.
-Once in Utah, he and his brother opened the various businesses due to the varied dearth of existing opportunities to magical kind, and the desire to help.
+He emigrated first, and got a footing in the new country before being followed eventually by his brother.
+Though his home country would always hold a place in his heart, Mortimer was a perfect fit for America with his enterprising wit and appetite for independence.
+He originally took up residence in upstate New York, where he met and made friends whom he followed west.
+Once in Utah, he and his brother opened the various businesses due to the varied dearth of existing opportunities for magical kind, and a desire to be of help.

-In addition to his role in the school, Mortimer has made a name for himself through Master Mortimer’s Magical Mercantile, where he provides for the material needs of the general magical population in almost every corner of the world.
+In addition to his evolving role in the school, Mortimer initially made a name for himself through Master Mortimer’s Magical Mercantile, where he continues to provide for the material needs of the general magical population in almost every free corner of the world.

 Benjamin Blackburn the Third